mtbxpress/CustomFormErrorBubble/README.md

 ### Issues

-Using the required attribute for a group of check boxes fails because when you submit the form the error message pop up for the unchecked boxes.
+Using the required attribute for a group of check boxes fails because when you submit the form the error message pops up for the unchecked boxes.

 To solve this you need to add a common class for all this elements and add/remove the required attribute programmatically.